-Suppose that both the tariff and the fixed cost for service FDI are initially high.
+Suppose that the tariff rate is initially high, and that the fixed cost for service FDI is also initially high so that the foreign firm chooses to outsource post-production services to its domestic rival.
 We find, contrary to the conventional result, that a tariff reduction may hurt consumers and reduce world welfare.
 As in the standard analyses, the direct effect of a tariff reduction is to benefit consumers and the foreign firm, and hurt the domestic firm.
 In our framework, however, the domestic firm can mitigate the negative effect of a tariff reduction by raising the price it charges the foreign firm for post-production services, and the higher service price hurts consumers.
-We demonstrate that, from the welfare standpoint, the latter indirect effect can overshadow the former direct effect so that the tariff reduction actually hurts consumers and reduces world welfare in equilibrium.
-Importantly, a reduction in the fixed cost for service FDI lowers the service price charged by the domestic firm, which in turn mitigates the negative welfare effect of tariff reduction and eventually turns it into a positive effect.
+We demonstrate that, from the welfare standpoint, the latter indirect effect can overshadow the former direct effect so that the tariff reduction in the fixed cost for service FDI lowers the service price charged by the domestic firm, which in turn mitigates the negative welfare effect of tariff reduction and eventually turns it into a positive effect.

-Multilateral negotiations under GATT/WTO have greatly facilitated the liberalization of the trade in goods.
+Multilateral negotiations under GATT/WTO have greatly facilitated the liberalization of the trade in goods, and many countries have committed to maintain low levels of tariff rates.
 However, with respect to the trade in services, although the General Agreements on Trade in Services (GATS) came into effect in 1995 as a result of the GATT Uruguay Round negotiations and has been contributing toward expanding trade in services, the progress is still limited.
 For instance, only 52 WTO members have made commitments to liberalizing distribution services under GATS (Roy, Marchetti, and Lim, 2006).
 The limited progress means that foreign firms may still have to incur substantial extra costs for service FDI because of regulatory impediments.
+Melitz (2003), for exsee the second last paragraph of this section.